Public Ministry of Nicaragua: Public Ministry since 2018

-Independent experts in human rights, law, and forensic investigation, who were part of the Grupo Interdisciplinario de Expertos Independientes (GIEI) and analyzed the violence and human rights violations in Nicaragua between April 18 and May 30, 2018, have accused the Public Ministry of lacking oversight and failing to properly investigate the violence against the 2018 protesters.
-These experts charged the Public ministry with contributing to a system of impunity for human rights violations committed during and after the 2018 protests.
+Independent experts in human rights, law, and forensic investigation, who were part of the Grupo Interdisciplinario de Expertos Independientes (GIEI) and analyzed the violence and human rights violations in Nicaragua between April 18 and May 30, 2018, have accused the Public Ministry of lacking oversight and failing to investigate the violence against the 2018 protesters properly.
+These experts charged the Public Ministry with contributing to a system of impunity for human rights violations committed during and after the 2018 protests.
 Specifically, they accused the institution of not pursuing cases against members of the National Police or government-affiliated groups, despite victims' families filing complaints and presenting evidence.
 Additionally, the experts raised concerns about the Public Ministry's independence, alleging that it prosecuted government opponents while avoiding investigations into state actors.
 In response to this investigation, the State of Nicaragua stated that, "[t]he Report is an echo of the groups that attempted the coup d'état, as well as the voices and interventionist actions of the IACHR, MESENI, GIEI and Working Group of the Permanent Council of the OAS, who have had as sources NGOs, media, videos, and others, that evidently oppose the Government of Reconciliation and National Unity, with the main objective of bringing sanctions to the people and Government of Nicaragua."

 The accusations of corruption within the ministry have also led to increased calls and proposals to reform the Public Ministry.
 María Asunción Moreno (constitutional lawyer), Úrsula Indacochea (judicial independence specialist from the Due Process Foundation), and Alexander Rodríguez (expert on public ministry reforms) outlined a roadmap for reform in a webinar organized by Expediente Público, a media outlet.
-Their proposal recommends removing prosecutors who planned and executed acts of legal persecution against opponents, citizens, or journalists, starting in April 2018 and prohibiting the future incorporation of retired police and military personnel as prosecutors.
+Their proposal recommends removing prosecutors who planned and carried out acts of legal persecution against opponents, citizens, or journalists, starting in April 2018, and prohibiting the future appointment of retired police and military personnel as prosecutors.
 Additionally, they suggest that the election of the Attorney General must be free from political influence, ensuring transparency and accountability.
-The numerous investigations into the 2018 protests and their suppression have prompted further scrutiny of various branches of the Nicaraguan government, leading to increased calls for reform of institutions, such as the Public Ministry.
+The numerous investigations into the 2018 protests and their suppression have prompted further scrutiny of various branches of the Nicaraguan government, leading to increased calls for institutional reform, including the Public Ministry.

 Role of the Attorney General

 Ana Julia Guido Ochoa

 Ana Julia's tenure as head of the Public Ministry has been marked by decisions aligning with the national government's political interests.
 She was the attorney general and head of the Public Ministry during the 2018 protests and authorized charges of terrorism and organized crime against individuals involved in the demonstrations.
 She effectively eliminated open selection processes for Public Ministry representatives, instead holding internal competitions that favored individuals with ties to the Sandinista National Liberation Front (FSLN).
-After her appointment as Attorney General, she oversaw the reassignment of prosecutors not affiliated with the ruling party.
+After she was appointed Attorney General, she oversaw the reassignment of prosecutors not affiliated with the ruling party.